Posted by Lisa Amstutz on Monday, February 27, 2017 - 11:00 | Follow me

 Somewhat surprisingly, this tech-savvy generation is reviving a Traditionalist means of effective communication: in-person encounters.
-This preferred method of connecting with their finance coworkers and with management could stem from their a for immediate feedback, as visual cues communicate how well another employee received a message.
+This preferred method of connecting with their finance coworkers and with management could stem from a need for immediate feedback along with visual cues that communicate how well another employee received a message.

 Whether you’re a finance manager or employee, the shifts in communication seen with each new generation has an impact on your workplace.
 To remain relevant and successful, stay on top of each trend as it arises.

 - Take a Hard Look at the Importance of Soft Skills